Tony Philliskirk: Playing career

+For some reason in the PC game Premier Manager 97, his speed was set at 255 when normally the maximum was 99.

 Refereeing career

 He also spent a couple of years as a referee towards the end of his playing days.
 Philliskirk was one of 15 players who accepted a training offer in 1996 as part of a PFA scheme to encourage more former professionals to take up the whistle.
 He progressed as far as the Northern Premier League.

 Coaching career

 In 1998, team manager Andy Ritchie offered him the youth coaching job at Oldham Athletic.

 He became assistant manager at Oldham Athletic until December 2003, when his team manager Iain Dowie was tempted away by Crystal Palace.
 Dowie wanted to take his assistant with him, but Philliskirk turned down the offer for personal reasons.

 During the 2004–05 season, Philliskirk was manager for one game but lost 2–1 to Huddersfield Town.
 He stayed at Boundary Park, where he is now Oldham's youth coach, a role he initially filled for four years before becoming Dowie's assistant in 2002.

 Following the resignation of Paul Dickov at Oldham Athletic on 3 February 2013 Philliskirk was put in charge of the club once again on a temporary basis.

 He was suspended from his role as academy manager in April 2018.
 In October 2018, it was announced that Pete Wild had taken over the role on an interim basis.